solana-foundation/developer-content/content/courses/program-optimization/program-architecture.md

 Now that we have a way to create players, we need a way to spawn monsters for them to fight.
-This instruction will create a new `Monster` account whose address is a PDA derived with the `game` account, `player` account, and an index representing the number of monsters the player has faced.
+This instruction will create a new `Monster` account whose address is a PDA derived from the `game` account, `player` account, and an index representing the number of monsters the player has faced.
 There are two design decisions here we should talk about: